← Back to the course

 Migrations / seed order (prerequisites first)

-There are no foreign keys (document store), but _worker_state is the explicit prerequisite row the worker path needs, and every product must have an embedding of length D before the products_vec index is usable — ingest is a hard prerequisite of the recognise step.
+There are no foreign keys (document store).
+The closest analogue is the rule that every seed row’s category MUST resolve to a member of the known-categories enum (above) — the FK-analogue that must provably resolve. _worker_state is the worker feature’s own prerequisite row, created by that feature (§8), not the default seed.
+And every product must have an embedding of length D before the products_vec index is usable — ingest is a hard prerequisite of the recognise step.

 5. API & event contract (the one canonical shape)